-- Make sure the tool is unplugged. - Secure the blade at the 0° bevel angle and turn the base to the right mitre angle fully - Secure the slide bars after pulling the carriage toward you fully. - Lower the handle fully and lock it in the position by pushing in the saw head locking pin (17). - Carry the tool by holding under the base. - If you remove the clamp, dust bag, etc., you can carry the tool more easily. - Carry the tool by with both hands holding the tool base.
+- Make sure the tool is unplugged. - Secure the blade at the 0° bevel angle and turn the base to the right mitre angle fully with the slide bar locking screw (28). - Secure the slide bars after pulling the carriage toward you fully. - Lower the handle fully and lock it in the position by pushing in the saw head locking pin (17). - Carry the tool by holding the carry handle (22).

+- If you remove the clamp, dust bag, etc., you can carry the tool more easily. - Carry the tool by one hand holding the carry handle (22) and one hand holding the tool base.